antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

     main()
 ```

+## Get our film information

-Let's update our `get_film_stats` function to get our film information from IMDB and return a dictionary of film stats.
+Go ahead and update the `get_film_stats` function above to get our film information from IMDB and return a dictionary of film stats.

 ```
 def get_film_stats(url):